ddoley/Pizza_Sales/README.md

 # Pizza_Sales_Report
-This project shows the various reports for a Pizza Store
+This Project Report will give the various insight in a Pizza Store for the year 2015